-Note: This is an updated (including new links) version of my yearly post on National Family History Day.
+Note: This is an updated version of my yearly post on National Family History Day.

 Every year since 2004 the Surgeon General of the United States has declared Thanksgiving – a day when families traditionally gather together - as National Family History Day, since it provides an excellent opportunity to ask about and document the medical history of relatives.

-Using this online tool, in a matter of only a few minutes, you can create a basic family medical history.
+Using these online tools, you can create a basic family medical history with relative ease.
 But before you can do this, you’ll need to discuss each family member’s medial history.
 The HHS has some advice on how to prepare for that talk: